-More than 130 participants have been logging miles from around the world on the virtual 200-mile Cadillac to Katahdin route, to help raise funds for the nonprofit Friends of Acadia, Our Katahdin and Millinocket Memorial Library.
-Racers can sign up for the Cadillac to Katahdin Virtual Run until Dec.
-9, and they can backdate their running, hiking or walking miles anywhere in the world, to Aug.
+More than 130 participants have been logging miles from around the world on the virtual Cadillac to Katahdin route, to help raise funds for the nonprofit Friends of Acadia, Our Katahdin and Millinocket Memorial Library.
+Racers can sign up for the Cadillac to Katahdin Virtual Run through Dec.
+9, the date of the real-life Millinocket races, and they can backdate their running, hiking or walking miles anywhere in the world, to Aug.
 15. Participants or volunteers in the real-life MDI or Millinocket events get special pricing for the virtual race.

 So far, the virtual racers have logged more than 25,000 cumulative miles.
 Today, we pledge at least 1 cent per mile for all miles logged on the virtual race route by Dec.
 9, 11:59 p.m.
 EST, as part of our Millinocket Memorial Library donation.
 That means anyone who is already in the race will be helping to raise funds for the match, even if they’ve already finished the 200-mile route and are onto the second lap.
 And that means anyone new signing up will add to the pennies per mile commitment as well.

 And if you’re a virtual racer who wants to pledge so much per mile that you’ve run or walked, or you want to sponsor a virtual racer whose real name you don’t know, you can do so by printing out this form.
 While the Millinocket Memorial Library has an online pledge form, it’s more designed for sponsorship of real-life Millinocket Marathon & Half Marathon racers, as the drop-down menu for number of miles is capped at 26.2 miles, even though, as DeLaney said, there is no minimum or maximum pledge per mile, or number of miles.